Real estate investing has many benefits. You can make money through rental income or profits generated from the sale of your real estate.

 Real estate investing also often has tax benefits that don’t exist in other investments.
 Investing in real estate is an excellent way to build wealth.

 You can invest in real estate in several ways.
 You can buy properties yourselves or with partners.
-You can wholesale properties, which means you buy them from their owners and then sell them quickly to another buyer for more money.
+You can wholesale properties, buying them from their owners and then selling them quickly to another buyer for more money.

 You can invest digitally, being one of many investors in a particular property or portfolio.
 Online real estate investing sites include Fundrise, Realty Mogul, and Crowdstreet.
 You decide how to invest in real estate based on your goals, the amount of capital you can raise, and your risk level.